frgmt0/pocket-cli/docs/installation.md

 copy target\release\pocket.exe %USERPROFILE%\bin\  # Windows
 ```

+Building from source gives you the latest features and fixes, but might occasionally include experimental functionality.

-## Verifying Installation
+## Verification

-To verify that Pocket is installed correctly:
+To confirm that Pocket has been properly installed:

 ```bash
 pocket version
 ```

-This should display the current version of Pocket.
+You should see the current version number displayed.
+If not, check that the installation directory is in your PATH.

 ## Directory Structure

-Pocket stores all data in `~/.pocket/` with the following structure:
+Pocket keeps its data in `~/.pocket/` with the following structure:

-- `data/entries/` - General snippets
+- `data/entries/` - Your general snippets and code fragments
-- `data/backpacks/` - Organized collections of snippets
+- `data/backpacks/` - Organized collections for different projects
-- `data/workflows/` - Saved command chains
+- `data/workflows/` - Saved command sequences for automation
-- `cards/` - Configuration for cards (plugins)
+- `cards/` - Configuration files for your plugins
-- `wallet/` - Installed cards (plugins)
+- `wallet/` - The actual plugin code lives here

+Understanding this structure will help if you ever need to manually manage your Pocket data or troubleshoot issues.

+## Next Steps

+Now that you have Pocket CLI installed, check out the Command Reference guide to start organizing your code snippets or the Cards System guide to extend functionality with plugins.

+Congratulations - you're ready to start bringing order to your code snippets and development workflows.